A Day in the Park with Barney: Pre-show

-Patrick Alyosius Bartholomew (Mr. Peek-A-Boo for short) and his parrot, Bartholomew, were very close friends to Barney, Baby Bop and BJ.
+Patrick Alyosius Bartholomew (Mr. Peekaboo for short) and his parrot, Bartholomew, were very close friends to Barney, Baby Bop and BJ.
 He was elderly, but only in age since his spirit was much like that of a child.
-Mr. Peek-A-Boo was a consistently forgetful character, trying to find the door to Barney's Park to take the children, only to remember that they had to use their imagination.
+Mr. Peekaboo was a consistently forgetful character, trying to find the door to Barney's Park to take the children, only to remember that they had to use their imagination.
 He asked them to close their eyes and imagine a park, then the waterfall that blocked the door stopped, which showed that using their imagination had worked.

 Main show

 The theater was designed to resemble a park and in the center was an elevated, circular stage with three ramps equally positioned on each side.
-Once inside the theater, Mr. Peek-A-Boo greeted the children and asked them to use their imagination again to make Barney appear by chanting the dinosaur's name.
-After the lights dimmed and soft music played as stars appeared in the darkness, Barney appeared in the middle of the stage and his theme song "Barney Is A Dinosaur" played in the background as the show began.
+Once inside the theater, Mr. Peekaboo greeted the children and asked them to use their imagination again to make Barney appear by chanting the dinosaur's name.
+After the lights dimmed and soft music played as stars appeared in the darkness, Barney appeared in the middle of the stage and his theme song "Barney is a Dinosaur" played in the background as the show began.
 Barney then performed two songs "If You're Happy and You Know It", then "Imagine a Place".
 Baby Bop and BJ joined Barney on stage to sing "Mr. Knickerbocker", "Down on Grandpa's Farm" and "If All the Raindrops".
 After the songs, Barney exclaimed he had a wonderful time with all of the children, and that only one song was left to finish off the day.
 The three dinosaurs held hands, and began singing "I Love You".
 Baby Bop and BJ made their exits, while Barney ended the show by saying, "And remember, I love you," and blew a kiss goodbye.